-Portfolio of the assignments (homework) to be solved during the semester, exercises to be solved in the class and a short written test at the end of the semester.
+Examination: Portfolio Examination: homework to be solved during the semester (65%), exercises to be solved in the class (10%) and a short written test at the end of the semester (25%).

 Basic knowledge in mathematics and computing, e.g., on the level of "Modellierung und Datenanalyse" from the B.Sc.
 Geowissenschaften